 What's the difference between a District Council and the Regional Council?

-- Infrastructure services, such as waste water, storm water and drinking water (councils own assets worth more than $120 billion);
+- Infrastructure services, such as waste water, storm water and drinking water;

 - Local roads (councils own 87 per cent of all roads);

 - Local regulatory services, such as building consenting, dog control and liquor licensing (councils undertake more than 30 separate regulatory functions);

 - Supporting and promoting the arts and distinct cultures of the district.

 Regional councils play a core role in the management of natural resources of an area.
 This includes:

 - Biosecurity control (including pest control and noxious plants);

 - Resource management (quality of water, soil, coastal planning);